Gerald Busch MD

-Dr. Gerald Busch M.D. graduated from Harvard College in 1977 with a BS in Biochemistry and Molecular Biology.
+Dr. Gerald Busch graduated from Harvard College in 1977 with a BS in Biochemistry and Molecular Biology.
 He attended University of Texas Southwestern Medical School and completed his Internal Medicine internship at Baylor Medical School in 1982.
-Dr. Busch conducted research on the progesterone receptor at the Center for Population Research and Reproductive Biology until 1985.
+Dr. Busch conducted research on the progesterone receptor at the Center for Population Research and Reproductive Biology at Baylor College of Medicine until 1985.
 He completed his Psychiatry Residency at the University Of Texas Health Science Center at Houston in 1989 and a Fellowship in Child and Adolescent Psychiatry in 1990.
-He was Assistant Professor of Psychiatry during the following year.
-At the same time he was teaching at the Post Graduate level at The University Of Houston.
+He was Assistant Professor of Psychiatry during the following year at UT Health Science Center Houston.

 In 1995, Dr. Busch was appointed Chairman of the Treatment and Research Committee of Houston Crackdown, the Mayor’s anti-drug initiative.
 In this role he sought to develop a collection of measurements of drug abuse in the Houston area, as well as a catalogue of all treatment resources in the area.
-With the appointment of former Houston Mayor lee Brown under President Clinton, the City of Houston was able to participate in a City- Federal partnership with the Office of National Drug Control Policy.
-Dr. Busch served on this committee and noted that although anti-drug efforts and organizations, both enforcement and demand-reduction were legion, most of the time these efforts operated independently.
+With the appointment of former Houston Mayor Lee Brown under President Clinton, the City of Houston was able to participate in a City- Federal partnership with the Office of National Drug Control Policy.
+Dr. Busch MD served on this committee and noted that although anti-drug efforts and organizations, both enforcement and demand-reduction, were legion, most of the time these efforts operated independently.
 His efforts subsequently focused on the executive function of promoting communication between the various organizations and agencies involved in anti-drug efforts.
-In 2004, the Houston Harris County Office of Drug Policy was created and Dr. Busch was appointed as Chairman.
-This Office has made it a mission promote anti-drug efforts by enhancing communication, understanding, and planning between the various drug prevention, treatment, and enforcement efforts in the area.
+In 2004, the Houston Harris County Office of Drug Policy was created and Dr. Busch was appointed Chairman.
+This Office has made it a mission promote anti-drug efforts by enhancing communication, understanding, and planning between the various drug prevention, treatment, and enforcement efforts.

 Community Organizational Government Services